 - Child care providers and facilities are recognized for achieving quality improvements.

-The purpose of the Child Care Subsidy Program (CCS) is to provide financial assistance with child care costs to eligible working families through the Child Care Subsidy Center (CCS Central).
+The purpose of the Child Care Scholarship Program (CCS) is to provide financial assistance with child care costs to eligible working families in the form of scholarships through the Child Care Scholarship Center (CCS Central).
 The CCS Program issues vouchers to eligible families in need of help with the cost of child care.
 To receive this assistance, families must meet certain requirements.
 In addition to helping with the cost of child care, families can receive assistance with locating a licensed child care provider.

-The Early Learning Branch is responsible for pre-k and kindergarten policy and programs.
-This branch also oversees the Ready for Kindergarten Early Childhood Comprehensive Assessment System, Developmental Screening, Early Childhood Curriculum and the Maryland Approved Alternative Program Preparation.
+The Office of Early Learning and Instruction is responsible for pre-k and kindergarten policy and programs.
+This branch also oversees the Ready for Kindergarten Early Childhood Comprehensive Assessment System, Developmental Screening, Early Childhood Curriculum, and the Maryland Approved Alternative Program Preparation.

-The Collaboration and Program Improvement Branch manages early childhood initiatives and issues and administers early care contracts and grants.
-It encompasses:
+The Office of Family Support Services, formally known as the Collaboration and Program Improvement Branch, manages early childhood initiatives and administers early care contracts and grants.
+It encompasses The Judith P. Hoyer Center Early Learning Hubs, also known as “Judy Centers”, and the Head Start Collaboration Project:

 A list of links to early care and education-related Internet sites is available here.